scmata/first-hugo-site/content/posts/why.md

 Paul Graham also has some interesting words about why it's useful to write [here](http://www.paulgraham.com/read.html)

 [comment]: # (just post things that make me think I guess.
 Also why did this take me like a day to write??)

+31/12/2024 Extra comment
+If you want to make a website like this, I used [Hugo](https://gohugo.io/getting-started/quick-start/) and [Netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/).